 Q2.
 Why am I getting the following error message from Google?
 It says: We’re sorry… … but your computer or network may be sending automated queries.
 To protect our users, we can’t process your request right now.

-When you get the error message relating to automated queries on Google, then it means that Google is detecting a device on your network that may be sending automated traffic to Google, which is against the terms and conditions.
+When you get the error message relating to automated queries on Google, then it means that it is detecting a device on your network that may be sending automated traffic to Google or causing Google unusual traffic error, which is against the terms and conditions.

 We hope that this guide was helpful and you were able to fix your computer may be sending automated queries.
 If you still have any queries regarding this article, then feel free to ask them in the comments section.